This large snake is so-named because it will puff up its body to appear bigger than it is when directly threatened by a

 “The puff adder is thought to be responsible for more snake bites and fatalities than any other species in Africa.”

 This large snake is so-named because it will puff up its body to appear bigger than it is when directly threatened by a predator or person.
 As a highly aggressive and venomous species, contact with them should be avoided at all costs.
 This article will cover some interesting facts about the identification, size, location, venom, and diet of the puff adder.

 5 Incredible Puff Adder Facts!

 - The puff adder’s mating season takes place every year between October and December, when females will release a strong pheromone to attract a mate.
 After a lengthy courtship ritual and so-called combat dance, in which the snakes appear to writhe around and wrestle, the female will either choose to accept or reject him.
 Both sexes will have multiple mates per season.

-- Once impregnated, the female will lay 20 to 50 live young (not eggs) in April.
+- Once impregnated, the female will give birth to 20 to 50 live young (not eggs) in April.
 The offspring will reach sexual maturity at four years old and have a typical lifespan of 13 to 16 years in captivity.
 Lifespan in the wild, so often cut short by predators, is difficult to estimate.

 - Like most snakes, puff adders can sense vibrations through the ground.